 First I would like to correct this misconception: we are NOT constantly battered by typhoons.
 People just started having this ‘idea’ because we are typically used as a reference point during weather reports.
 Second, I’m really not sure if it’s right to say that we have 4 seasons; it’s not an official thing either… but yeah, we do have very cold and chilly days from November to February.
 Our hottest months are during March to May (with April as the driest) and the rest of the months are often rainy (with August being the month where we mostly experience typhoons).

 - The sale of our lands are carefully moderated

-Besides, we, the locals, are very accommodating and friendly.
-Like I’ve previously stated, a lot of us speak fluent English so you won’t have problems communicating with the people.
-If you’re lucky, some locals might offer to tour or guide you around themselves (just because they want to).
-Some might even offer you their home as a place to stay/eat in.
-Ultimately: just don’t ever be afraid to ask around (for directions, recommendations) and everyone will be very glad to help you out (or you know… just continue reading this and you’ll already have a big idea of what Batanes can offer you!)
+TIP: Bring cash — credit cards are not widely accepted nor used here.
+Rest assured, we, the locals can speak fluent English; so if you ever need assistance, don’t ever be afraid to ask around (for directions, recommendations) and everyone will be very glad to help you out (or you know… just continue reading this and you’ll already have a big idea of what Batanes can offer you!)

 So whenever you have the time and money, I suggest that you pack your bags and book a trip to this northern paradise!
-And once you’re there—from a full-blooded ‘Ivatan’ to you—here is a list of things that you should ABSOLUTELY do when you’re in Batanes!
+And once you’re there — from a full-blooded ‘Ivatan’ to you — here is a list of things to do in Batanes that you should ABSOLUTELY follow!